deploymenttheory/terraform-provider-jamfpro/docs/resources/account_group.md

 - `jss_actions_privileges` (Set of String) Privileges related to JSS Actions.
 - `jss_objects_privileges` (Set of String) Privileges related to JSS Objects.
 - `jss_settings_privileges` (Set of String) Privileges related to JSS Settings.
-- `member_ids` (List of Number) Accounts which should be a member of this group by ID
+- `member_ids` (Set of Number) Accounts which should be a member of this group by ID
 - `privilege_set` (String) The privilege set assigned to the account.
 - `site_id` (Number) Jamf Pro Site-related settings of the policy.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))